aroneklund/DTU-27626-cancer/README.md

         ls /home/27626/exercises/cancer/patient2_t.mutect2.vcf

+Unlike VEP, TumorTracer requires VCF files to have the header information.
-Filter this VCF file to retain only the lines marked as "PASS".
-Retain the header by including also lines with "#".
+Thus, we will filter this VCF file to retain: 1) header lines (which begin with "#"), and 2) data lines with a PASS call.

-        egrep "PASS|#" /home/27626/exercises/cancer/patient2_t.mutect2.vcf > filtered.patient2_t.mutect2.vcf
+        grep -E "^#|PASS" /home/27626/exercises/cancer/patient2_t.mutect2.vcf > filtered.patient2_t.mutect2.vcf

 Submit the filtered VCF to the
 [TumorTracer server](http://www.cbs.dtu.dk/services/TumorTracer/).